 World Archives Project

 Ancestry has gathered many of its records through government and official agencies.
-It has millions of birth, death and marriage records within its’ databases.
+It has millions of birth, death, and marriage records within its’ databases.

 And that is where the World Archives Project and you come in.
 You can do your bit by submitting documents and information that you think can benefit other members.

-Help and Support
+4. Help and Support

 Genealogy is a hobby I have said where from time to time we will need support.
-You may get the help that you are after from the millions of members who have already signed up to Ancestry.
+You may get the help that you need from the millions of members who have already signed up to Ancestry.

-First of all before you contact Ancestry I would suggest that you check out the MessageBoards and see if you can get help that way.
+First of all, before you contact Ancestry I would suggest that you check out the MessageBoards and see if you can get the help that way.

 Help Is Available!

 If you do get stuck, for whatever reason, then you might get the advice that you are looking for by checking out the Help Articles on their website.

 There is also a range of different questions and answers that have been asked by other community members.
 So, you may get the help that you are after by checking these out.